pmhuizinga/snippet/readme.md

     ../default_flask_ui/flask db migrate
     ../default_flask_ui/flask db upgrade

-Mgrate will extract all the settings from models.py
+Migrate will extract all the settings from models.py
 Upgrade will make the actual changes to the database